targeted/midiplan/README.md

 Texas Instruments TM4C123GH6PM MCU.
 To build it you would need Keil uVision ARM and TivaWare SDK.

+The application is built on top of a task scheduler, which you can find in the sister repository at https://github.com/targeted/evar

 Then you would have one General MIDI-in and 4 MIDI-outs, configurable at build time to connect to any of the supported devices.